Threat Assessment Team Members and Their Roles

 Title IX Representative: Provides insight on cases from the Title IX perspective.
 Title IX is a federal regulation that prohibits discrimination on the basis of sex in educational programs or activities, admission and employment.

-If you feel that a threat exists contact NOVA Police, TAT Chair and/or submit a NOVACares report.
+If you feel that an imminent threat exists contact NOVA Police (703-764-5000) immediately.
+For concerns that do not require an immediate Police response, contact the TAT Chair and/or submit a NOVACares report.